asroq1/Project_Cats/README.md

 - **JPA(Hibernate)** used to manipulate data from database through an object-oriented program and improve productivity.
 - **MariaDB** used to avoid data redundancy and data duplication.
 - **Swagger UI** is implemented for better communication using APIs with Front-end team.
-- Other Settings
+- Other Tools
   - *JUnit* used to write and run repeatable automated tests.
   - *Bean Validation* used to validate user input.
   - *Lombok* used to reduce boilerplate code for model/data objects.
   - *Apache Commons Lang 3* used to manupulate core classes of Java APIs.

 #### Deployment
-- Front-end server *temporarily* deployed on Netlify.
+- Front-end server deployed on Netlify (*temporary*) and AWS.
 - Back-end server deployed on AWS <br/>

 ## Team Members